Port of Koper

 Port of Koper (Luka Koper, Porto di Capodistria) is a public limited company, which provides port and logistics services in the only Slovenian port, in Koper.
-It is situated in the northern part of the Adriatic Sea, mainly connecting markets of Central and Southeast Europe with the Mediterranean Sea and Far East.
+It is situated in the Gulf of Koper in the northern part of the Adriatic Sea, mainly connecting markets of Central and Southeast Europe with the Mediterranean Sea and Far East.
 Unlike other European ports, which are managed by port authorities, the activities of Port of Koper comprise the management of the free zone area, the management of the port area and the role of terminal operator.
-It is currently the main port that serves the route between Adriatic sea and Central Europe.
+It is currently the main port that serves the route between the Adriatic sea and Central Europe.

 Business

 Terminals of the port

 The Port of Koper has 12 specialized terminals: